Interim Head of Department

 Emeritus Professor (Former Chair Professor of Solid-State Electronics)

-Professor Woo has served on the Expert Committees for US DOE in 1993, the UGC Research Activity Evaluation Panel in 1999, and the Engineering Panel of RGC since 2001.
+He has served on the Expert Committees for US DOE in 1993, the UGC Research Activity Evaluation Panel in 1999, and the Engineering Panel of RGC since 2001.
 He has also been appointed to the HKSAR Education Commission Working Group on Development of Post-secondary Education.
 He was twice elected Chairman of the Nuclear Division of Hong Kong Institution of Engineers.
-Professor Woo plays an active role in the international research community, and routinely serves on organizing committees and gives keynote talks at international conferences.
+He plays an active role in the international research community, and routinely serves on organizing committees and gives keynote talks at international conferences.

 FIEEE, Huawei Technologies, USA

-Dr Chan is currently Senior Researcher at Huawei Technologies, a global organization and a leader in innovative telecommunications products and technology providing next generation networks for 36 of the world¡¦s top 50 operators.
-Dr Chan obtained his PhD from University of Maryland in 1981 and became an IEEE Fellow in 2008.
+Anthony Chan is currently Senior Researcher at Huawei Technologies, a global organization and a leader in innovative telecommunications products and technology providing next generation networks for 36 of the world¡¦s top 50 operators.
+He obtained his PhD from University of Maryland in 1981 and became an IEEE Fellow in 2008.
 He is also an Honorary Professor with the University of Hong Kong.
-Dr Chan is currently leading the core network mobility research at Huawei for 4G Wireless and beyond.
+He is currently leading the core network mobility research at Huawei for 4G Wireless and beyond.
 He represents Huawei to contribute to telecommunication standards in IEEE 802.21 and in IETF.
 During 2004-2007, he was full professor at University of Cape Town where he had turned the telecommunication program there into the strongest in Africa.

 Hong Kong Applied Science and Technology Research Institute, Hong Kong

-Dr Joe Chan is currently Director, Information Security of the Hong Kong Applied Science and Technology Research Institute (ASTRI) and Head of ASTRI Security Laboratory.
-Before joining ASTRI, Dr Chan received venture fund from Kuan Capital and established i-Patrol Technology LLC and served as Director of Technology to lead its research and development of various advanced information security technologies.
-In 2005, Dr Chan co-founded Impact Computer Ltd. and was Director and Technology Leader of the company responsible for the advancement of technological development, establishment of new business function and training of engineers.
-Dr Chan obtained his PhD degree from the City University London in 2012.
+Joe Chan is currently Director, Information Security of the Hong Kong Applied Science and Technology Research Institute (ASTRI) and Head of ASTRI Security Laboratory.
+Before joining ASTRI, He received venture fund from Kuan Capital and established i-Patrol Technology LLC and served as Director of Technology to lead its research and development of various advanced information security technologies.
+In 2005, He co-founded Impact Computer Ltd. and was Director and Technology Leader of the company responsible for the advancement of technological development, establishment of new business function and training of engineers.
+He obtained his PhD degree from the City University London in 2012.
 He was a graduate of the BEng (Hons) in Electronic and Information Engineering degree programme of the Department in 2002.
-Dr Chan has been granted 4 patents.
+He has been granted 4 patents.

 FIEEE, Infineon Technologies, Munich, Germany / Shanghai

-Dr Lorenz is currently the Senior Principal of Infineon Technologies, one of the world's largest power semiconductor manufacturers, now based in Munich and Shanghai.
+Leo Lorenz is currently the Senior Principal of Infineon Technologies, one of the world's largest power semiconductor manufacturers, now based in Munich and Shanghai.
 He graduated from Technical University of Berlin, Germany, in 1976 and obtained the PhD degree from University of Bundeswehr, Munich, Germany, in 1984 and became an IEEE Fellow in 2007.
-Dr Lorenz is also an Academician of the German Academy of Science.
-Dr Lorenz has set up and is heading the Technology Competence Center for all Industry & Automotive Components of Infineon at Shanghai, and has been conducting collaborative research with universities.
+He is also an Academician of the German Academy of Science.
+He has set up and is heading the Technology Competence Center for all Industry & Automotive Components of Infineon at Shanghai, and has been conducting collaborative research with universities.
 He has an impressive professional career in power electronics related developments.

 FIEEE, IBM T.J.
 Watson Research Center, New York, USA

-Dr Wu is currently the Manager of the Distributed Digital Media Infrastructure Department at IBM T.J.
+Wu Chai-Wah is currently the Manager of the Distributed Digital Media Infrastructure Department at IBM T.J.
 Watson Research Center, New York, USA.
 He obtained the PhD degree from UC Berkeley in 1995 and became an IEEE Fellow in 2001.
-Dr Wu has been conducting application-oriented research at IBM.
+He has been conducting application-oriented research at IBM.
 He holds 51 US patents and has an active research profile.
 He also won several awards from IBM.

 Electrical engineering, project management, quality management and business administration